joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 ## tl;dr

 By adding three questions to an online form, we improve the accuracy and usefulness of student attendance tracking.
-I piloted it in one module during Spring 2024 and implemented it properly in two modules in Autumn 2024.
+I piloted it in one module during Spring 2024, implemented it properly in two modules in Autumn 2024, and then implemented it _much_ more properly in Autumn 2025.

 ## The problem

 When I was an undergraduate, I would sign the names of friends on the paper attendance forms that were passed around.
 Periodically, I might ask them to do the same if I had a drastic emergency such as wanting to play a video game.

-This tradition has continued to today and has survived the transition to digital: the official attendance for a random lecture in 23-24 was 181; I have never counted more than 50 humans in the room.
+This tradition has continued to today and has survived the transition to digital: the official attendance for a random lecture in 23-24 was 181; I had never counted more than 50 humans in the room.

 I require a new attendance tracking system that: